 “I don’t think the police would take the matter seriously if I was to report it to them.
 I still think some of them are homophobic.”

-Pete: “Many people believe that the police are prejudiced against the gay community.
+Darren: “Many people believe that the police are prejudiced against the gay community.
 In the past this has undoubtedly been the case – it wasn’t that long ago that the police service was carrying out entrapment exercises against the gay community.
 However, a lot has changed in the past few years.
 All police officers now undergo training on gay issues and new recruits are asked about their attitude to equality and diversity.”

 “I was attacked when I was at a cruising spot.
 If I report it to the police they’ll just say I shouldn’t have been there in the first place.

-Pete: “Wherever an attack takes place, it’s still a crime.
+Darren: “Wherever an attack takes place, it’s still a crime.
 The behaviour of an attacker is much more serious than any misdemeanour that you may have committed.
 The police operate a non-judgemental attitude when dealing with crime victims and will treat you with the same courtesy and respect that they would extend to any other victim.”